EarthScope/rover/README.md

     cd rover
     python setup.py install

-If you are wroking with the development code see [here](./docs/development.md).
+If you are working with the development code see [here](./docs/development.md).

 ## Copyright and License